LAWYER: A NATIONAL EXAMPLE IN ENVIRONMENTAL LAWSUITS THAT NATIVE PEOPLES USED TO LOSE

 From a legal point of view, assures the lawyer who represented the residents of Homún, Lourdes Medina, “it sets a precedent for lawsuits in environmental matters for the whole country, particularly in Yucatán, and creates new possibilities in favor of citizens in other lawsuits, including those that have arisen around the Maya Train.”

 Kinchil: bees or pigs?

-From the perspective of the Mayas and the pluri-cultural nature of Yucatán, says the sociologist Cristina Muñoz Menéndez, leader of the Indignation Team, “the opportunity is opened for resolving conflicts with the perspective of the people; that the Mayas manage their territories and break that relationship of servitude, which comes from the painful experience of the hacienda (estate) in the past.”
+From the perspective of the Mayas and the pluri-cultural nature of Yucatán, says the sociologist Cristina Muñoz Menéndez, leader of the Indignation Team, “the opportunity is opened for resolving conflicts with the perspective of the indigenous people; that the Mayas can manage their territories and break that relationship of servitude, which comes from the painful experience of the hacienda (estate) in the past.”

 –And why are those peoples who resist losing their identity excited about a court ruling against a mega pig farm?